-The Library categorizes the fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Library categorizes the fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
-Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
+Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.